periode/digital-culture/sessions/04_society_2.md

 ---

+- methodologically convenient
+- fake news vs. entertaining content
+- falsehoods spread as fast as truth
+- engagement does not mean belief
+- uninformed vs. misinformed
+- misinformation is overblown

+---

 Regarding social engineering through fake news, yochai benkler highlights the difference between evidence of __action__ vs. the evidence of __effectiveness__

 [cautionary notes on on disinformation and the origins of distrust](https://mediawell.ssrc.org/expert-reflections/cautionary-notes-on-disinformation-benkler/)

+---

+### Non-election period

+---

+Computational politics is also the everyday management of citizens _by machines_.

 ---